lmagnette/codeurEnSeine2023/README.md

 Both applications offer a unique service that generates kid stories based on dinosaurs and members of the Paw Patrol.

+Here's the link to the slides of the talk: [Spring boot vs Quarkus: Who will reign in 2023?](https://www.slideshare.net/LocMagnette/quarkus-vs-spring-boot-quel-est-le-framework-qui-rgnera-en-matre-en-2023)

 ## Features

 The demo allows us to witness the potential and capabilities of both Spring Boot and Quarkus, thereby creating a platform to evaluate which among them may lead the Java world in 2023.